Best Tips For Hiring A Wix Partner In The Wix Marketplace

 Be prepared for you partner by creating documentation for them.
 Make sure they will be able to see your site.
 You can always unpublish at a later time but the Partner will not be able to give you an accurate cost or time needed if they can't even see your site.

-YOU ARE NOT PROTECTED when you use the Arena.
+YOU ARE NOT PROTECTED when you use the Marketplace.
 You are going to be working directly with the freelancer/agency so all liability concerns and documentation are on you to take care of.
 Make sure you get exact details in writing of project deadlines, cost, and details of what will be provided.
 You also need pay in multiple payments instead of payment upfront.

-Are you hiring through the Arena and working with a Partner for your Wix site?
+Are you hiring through the Marketplace and working with a Partner for your Wix site?
 What's the biggest struggle you are having?
 Comment and let me know so I can do some research about the best way to fix that.

 Like and share the post if this helped you learned more about hiring your Wix Partner and getting a successful relationship started!